 Rajiv holds a Master’s degree in Systems Science from Louisiana State University and a Bachelor’s Degree from the Indian Institute of Technology.

-Colonel Bobby Saxon, USA Retired, is the Director for CMS Emergency Preparedness and Response Operations (EPRO) and the Deputy Director for the Office of Information Technology.
+Colonel Bobby Saxon, USA Retired, is the Deputy Director for the Office of Information Technology.
 Bobby joined CMS in 2017 as the Chief Technology Officer for the Center for Consumer Information and Insurance Oversight (CCIIO).

 Bobby has nearly 30 years of IT leadership experience including assignments to the Pentagon as the Assistant Deputy Chief Information Officer for Army Operations and Plans.
 Bobby began his IT career as a medical software sales consultant specializing in Electronic Health Records (EHR) and founded a Customer Relationship Management company to provide collaboration solutions to Fortune 5,000 organizations.